Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 The microservice also contains a [default service implementation](src/main/java/cumulocity/microservice/service/request/mgmt/service/c8y)

 This default classes provide a basic FMS implementation in Cumulocity which is working without connecting to any external system.
-The internal created objects (Events) can be used to implement an asynchronous integration mechanism.
+The internal created objects (Events) can be used to implement an asynchronous integration mechanism, see next integration option 1.

 ## FSM or ITS integration options

-### Option 1, Proxy Object Implementation
+### Option 1, Proxy Object Implementation (asynchronous)

 As mentioned above, all objects like Service Request, Comments, etc are stored at Cumulocity IoT.
 Synchronisation of this data to FSM/ITS data must be implemented in an additional adapter.
 This can be done in a frequent running job (polling) or event based using Cumulocity notification API.
 All IoT data which is needed for FSM/ITS systems are requested by Cumulocity standard API.
-Which IoT Data is need is highly dependent on the use-case.
+Which IoT Data is need is highly dependent on the use-case and must be implemented in the Adapter.
 If the FSM/ITS provides also an event base mechanism, this should be used for updating Service-Request status etc..

 ![Service Request Component Diagram](./docs/service-request-component-diagram.png)